mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty Object-Oriented Programming/readme.md

 [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) is a programming style based on the idea of objects.

-An object is a [representation](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) of something in the real world.
+An object is a [representation](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) of something in the real-world.

 OOP makes it easy to create programs that can [model real-world objects](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md).